GoLearnToCode/kiei924-chi-w16/weeks/2/temp_homework.md

 **Some Hints:**

-* Link to the Bootstrap CSS framework in your HEAD tag
+* Link to the Bootstrap CSS framework in your HEAD tag.
+See my starter template in the Course Workbook as an example.
 * The Bootstrap documentation expects you to copy and paste their examples as-is, then use *cause and effect* and the *breaking code* technique to customize it for your site.

 Finally, be sure to **COMMIT** and then **SYNC** your changes to your account.
 Verify by going to your online repository and inspecting the code.
 It's a good idea to commit and sync often so you don't lose your work!